My Small Land: Synopsis

 Sarya is a Kurdish refugee, living in Saitama Prefecture, Japan, with her younger brother, sister, and father.
 Her mother died in her unnamed home country (in Kurdistan), and her father moved them to Japan to escape political detention.
 They live in an apartment.
 Their father works on a construction site with other Kurds.
 Sarya secretly gets a job at a convenience store.
 There, she meets Sota, the owner's nephew.
 They strike up a friendship.

 Sarya is caught between two cultures, feeling loyalty to her new home in Japan, while her father looks towards his Kurdish roots.
 This includes his wish for Sarya to marry a Kurdish boy who lives in Japan.
 Sarya has no interest in the boy, and leaves the room when it is discussed.
 Sarya's father's plea for refugee status is rejected.
-He is told they can't work, and must stay in Saitama.
+He is told they cannot work, and must stay in Saitama.
 Sarya brings Sota home.
-Her father is initially receptive, however later tells her she can't spend time with him, and slaps Sarya.
+Her father is initially receptive, however later tells her she cannot spend time with him, and slaps Sarya.

 Her father is arrested and imprisoned when he is found to be working illegally.
 The father believes the case is lost, and decides to return to his homeland, where he awaits arrest.
 Meanwhile, Sarya loses her job.
 However, their solicitor reveals her father has taken a deal whereby he leaves, but his children are allowed to stay.
 Eventually, Sarya and her children's life continue, and Sarya is thankful that her life can continue in Japan.